In Matthew 3:1, John the Baptist says,

 Flesh and blood cannot inherit the kingdom of God; nor can corruption inherit incorruption.

-Anything from the old creation can never cross over to the new kingdom.
+Anything from the old creation can never cross over to God’s kingdom.
 So, through Christ’s death on the cross, God put away our old self and then by resurrection provided a new life for us.
 When we were born of Adam, we had his Adamic sin nature.
-Now being reborn as new spirit creatures in Christ, we have Christ’s nature operating in us.
-Thus, we can enter God’s new kingdom.
+Now, being born-again in Christ, we have Christ’s nature operating in us, making us able to inherit God’s kingdom.

 By choosing to undergo water baptism, we publicly testify to these facts :

 2. Through water baptism, we identify with our Lord’s death, burial, and resurrection, and thus proclaim that we can partake in all the blessings of His perfect work.
 In Jesus Christ, we are completely forgiven and made righteous before God.
-We have His new life—a life which offers freedom from the clutches of sin, and a life of fulfilment in Him.
+We have His new life—a life that offers freedom from the clutches of sin, and a life of fulfillment in Him.

-Thus, through water baptism we celebrate His love in everything He did for us through His death, burial, and resurrection, by outwardly declaring what happened inside us when we accepted Christ as our Lord.
+Thus, we celebrate His love in everything He did for us through His death, burial, and resurrection by declaring what happened inside us when we accepted Christ as our Lord through water baptism.